htutwaiphyoe/react-query/base-blog-em/README.md

 import QueryClient and QueryClientProvider from react-query, create new queryClient object, wrap App component with QueryClientProvider and pass queryClient object as the value of client props.

 import useQuery from react-query, useQuery accepts arguments, first is query key which must be unique and a function that returns promise

+useQuery returns an object which contains a bunch of useful informations such as data, isLoading, isError, isFetching.

+data means returned data from the query function. error means retured error from the query function. isFetching means the async query function has not yet resolved. isLoading means no cache data and plus isFetching. isError means there is an error from query function

+useQuery tries three times before it decides that it cannot get data react query refetches data when refoucsing the window.